Chukwuebuka Enekwechi

-Chukwuebuka Cornnell Enekwechi (born 28 January 1993) is a Nigerian-American track and field athlete, specializing in throwing events.
-He competes internationally for Nigeria.
-He is the 2018 Commonwealth Games Silver medallist and reigning African Champion in the shot put.
+Chukwuebuka Cornnell Enekwechi (born 28 January 1993) is a track and field athlete, specializing in throwing events.
+Born in the United States, he competes internationally for Nigeria.
+He is the 2018 Commonwealth Games Silver medalist and reigning African Champion in the shot put.
 He is also the 2019 African Games Champion and the reigning Nigerian National Sports Festival Champion.

 Personal

 His parents, Christian and Christiana Enekwechi, are Nigerians from Anambra and Imo State, respectively.
 He has three siblings.

+His brother, Chukwusom is a professional wrestler, currently signed to the WWE performing on the NXT brand with the ring name Tyriek Igwe.

 Enekwechi also works as a throws coach for West Lafayette High School.

 Career

 While competing for Purdue University, he threw the shot put, discus, hammer and weight.
 He was runner-up at the 2016 NCAA Championships in the shot put and sixth in the hammer that same day.
 He was the 2014 and 2015 Big Ten Champion in the Hammer Throw and also the Field athlete of the year in 2015.

-While at Francis Lewis High School, he won two city championships, and was the 2012 USATF Youth Champion in the shot put.
+While at Francis Lewis High School, he won two city championships, and was the 2012 USA Track & Field Youth Champion in the shot put.